 How have you viewed the cell?
 Do you see it as the church?

 We had a great CCS board meeting in Port A., Texas with Bill Easum.
 He suggested a few major changes (including a name change, which I will talk about later).
 Yet, for the most part we felt affirmed that God has placed CCS on the right track.
 Rosalyn gave a report on her efforts to raise funds via an online webstore.
-There was a small profit from the cleaning supply company due to strong sales in plastic trash bags and can liners.
-Most of the profit was a result of her new trash bags & bins resource - a large distributor who was also a member of her church.
+There was a small profit from the cleaning supply company due to strong sales in wholesale plastic trash bags and can liners.
+Most of the profit was a result of her new trash bags & bins resource - a large bulk distributor who was also a member of her church.
 By slightly undercutting her competitors, Ros was able to capture a large new customer base for not only trash bags, but for paper towels, and other paper products.
 We are very pleased to see this effort paying off as it will enable our work to reach a larger audience.
 Way to go, Ros!

 We are a resource ministry attempting to equip the worldwide cell church through books, articles, and coaching.
 We eventually want to raise up area representatives around the world.
 God seems to be guiding us to begin online group and personal coaching.
 Thanks for your continual prayers.